 - $27 billion was dedicated to programs to restart credit markets

-One major criticism of TARP centered around bonuses that were paid to top executives at a time when their companies required bailout funds.
+One major criticism of TARP centered around executive compensation and the bonuses that were paid to top executives at a time when their companies required bailout funds.

 Critics argued that these “TARP bonuses” should not have been paid to businesses that were using taxpayer money to recover financially.
 Companies argued that they needed bonuses to attract and keep talented employees.